-Marital and Family Therapy Degrees
+MA in Marital and Family Therapy

-Marriage and Family Therapy (MFT) Programs
+PsyD in Marital and Family Therapy

-In addition to ensuring that you will receive a quality family therapy education, COAMFTE-accredited programs offer students several other unique benefits, including:
+In addition to ensuring that you will receive a quality family therapy education, COAMFTE-accredited programs offer MFT students several other unique benefits, including:

 - Employment opportunities through the VA: All marriage and family therapists hired by the Department of Veterans Affairs must hold a COAMFTE-accredited degree.

 - Loan reimbursement through the National Health Services Corps (NHSC): In exchange for two years of work in an underserved area, NHSC offers up to $50,000 in federal loan payments for marriage and family therapists with a COAMFTE-accredited degree.

 - Increased licensed portability: Educational requirements and licensure requirements for marriage and family therapists differs from state-to-state; holding a graduate study degree from a COAMFTE-accredited program makes it easier to obtain MFT licensure in a new state.

 Apply for the marriage family therapy program and Earn your MFT degree on a schedule that works for you.
 Day, evening, and executive-format classes are offered at each campus, and make every effort to meet the needs of each cohort of students.